 We knew we’d be leaving our families, leaving our friends, leaving everything we knew.
 We had no job in Montana, no money to move, in fact, we’d never even been there before!
 Still, we had a desire.
 One we couldn’t shake.

 At the time, my husband sold computers on commission in a small store.
 He’d usually sell 1-2 a week.
 He went to work the next day after our joint-prayer, and sold 11 computers!
 Enough to pay off our current bills, enough to move and live on.
 It was the confirmation we’d been looking for.

 So we did it.
 We packed up our three kids and moved.
 Our families thought we were crazy.

 They were sure we were joining some commune or something.
-We saw Kalispell for the first time as we drove in will our stuff.
+We saw Kalispell for the first time as we drove in with our stuff.
 Within one week we were renting a house.
 Within three weeks, my husband had a far better job than he had in California.
-Within six months we’d purchased our first house.
-Within one year we were plugged into an amazing church and ministering to children in ways we’d always dreamed of.
+And within six months we’d purchased our first house.
+In less than a year, we were plugged into an amazing church and ministering to children in ways we’d always dreamed of.

 We serve a BIG God with BIG dreams.

 You have to believe this.
 If you don’t believe in a BIG God with BIG dreams there’s no use being available.
 But when you trust that fact.
 Trust God completely.
 Trust His dreams, THEN you can also trust Him to lead you to the right path.

 Seeing God-at-work.
 Seeing what He did with our lives when we were available made me hungry for more.
 I wanted to experience God at work like that again.